De-Rossi-Consulting/logisim.app/README.md

 npm run dev
 ```

-If all is working, you should see something like the following:
+If everything is working, you should see something like the following:

 ```
 > logisim-legacy-wasm@0.0.0 dev
 > vite